Alexander Grant (Upper Canada politician): Civil career

-Grant recovered, however, and rose to prominence in civil society, being appointed a justice of the peace in 1786 and, to a succession of governmental and political positions (in both Upper Canada and Lower Canada), he joined the Executive Council of Upper Canada under governor John Graves Simcoe as well as the Legislative Council.
-In 1799, Grant became a deputy superintendent of Indian Affairs.
+Grant recovered, however, and rose to prominence in civil society, being appointed a justice of the peace in 1786 and, to a succession of governmental and political positions, in both Upper Canada and Lower Canada, he joined the Executive Council of Upper Canada under Lieutenant-Governor John Graves Simcoe as well as the Legislative Council.
+In 1799, Grant became a deputy superintendent of the British Indian Department.

-In August 1805, Grant became administrator of Upper Canada, upon the death of Lieutenant-Governor Peter Hunter, and continued Hunter's policies until a new lieutenant governor, Francis Gore, arrived from Britain, in August 1806.
+In August 1805, Grant became Administrator of Upper Canada, upon the death of Lieutenant-Governor Peter Hunter, and continued Hunter's policies until a new lieutenant governor, Francis Gore, arrived from Britain, in August 1806.

-Grant died in 1813 at his home Castle Grant in Grosse Pointe Farms near Detroit and was buried on the other side of the Detroit River in Sandwich, now Windsor, Ontario.
+Grant died in 1813 at his home Castle Grant in Grosse Pointe Farms near British-occupied Detroit and was buried on the other side of the Detroit River at St. John's Church in Sandwich, Upper Canada.